EUDAT-Training/B2SHARE-Training/api/05_Create_new_record.md

 >>> payload = {"access_token": token}
 ```

-To make the request, the file bucket record ID of the draft record and the file name under which you've stored the file are required.
+To make the request, the file bucket record identifier of the draft record and the file name under which you've stored the file are required.
 Along with the DELETE request operation with the `/api/files/<file_bucket_id>/<file_name>` endpoint in the URL, the request then looks as follows:

 ```python
 >>> url = "https://trng-b2share.eudat.eu/api/files/513527a8-d3ac-4bd8-a6b0-f8fec9a94cf8/TestFile.txt"